majkinetor/au/README.md

 }
 ```

 This function will also set the appropriate `$Latest.ChecksumXX`.

+**NOTE**: There is no need to use automatic checksum when embedding because `Get-RemoteFiles` will do it, so always use parameter `-ChecksumFor none`.

 ## Updating all packages